 About 10 years ago, Rosemary took it upon herself to create her own line of jewelry called Star of Alaska.
 “Everybody needs to develop an artistic perspective on life.
 It’s about looking at life through a different lens.
 Everybody is an artist.”

 While we may not have the artistic touch that Rosemary talks about, we are blown away at the pieces of art that Lynch & Kennedy has to offer.
-If you’re looking for Alaskan souvenirs, local art, or friendly, down-to-earth staff, you must stop at Lynch & Kennedy in Skagway.
+If you’re looking for Alaskan souvenirs, gold quartz or gold nugget jewelry, local art, or friendly, down-to-earth staff, you must stop at Lynch & Kennedy in Skagway.

 Rosemary and Karl also own The Historic Skagway Inn and run the Legends & Lies: Historic Gold Rush Saloon Experience tour.
 When Rosemary isn’t working on her next entrepreneurial project, you can find her drinking a margarita and listening to local rock and blues band The Hot Toddies on the first Friday of every month at Olivia's Bistro, named after one of her five children.